CircuitSpells/Notes/DevLog.md

 ```

 To make Hibernate show up on the Start menu:

-- Go to Control Panel > Hardware and Sound > Power Options > Choose what the power buttons do
+- Go to Control Panel > Hardware and Sound > Power Options > Choose what the power buttons do.
-- Click "Change settings that are currently unavailable"
+- Click "Change settings that are currently unavailable".
 - Check Hibernate under "Shutdown settings".
-If the option is greyed out, select "Change settings that are currently unavailable" first.
 - Click Save changes.

 ## Javascript Event Loop